 A third generation Major League Baseball umpire was let go last month after he failed a drug test.

-Two people told The Associated Press, that Brian Runge failed one of the random drug tests.
-An agreement was proposed for him to still work as an umpire, but he failed to follow the terms.
+Two people reported Runge failed one of the random drug tests.
+An agreement was proposed for him to still work on the rooster, but he declined the terms.

-The AP notes that a Triple-A umpire has since replaced Runge, 43, mid-season.
+According to the Denver Post, a Triple-A umpire has replaced Brian Runge, 43, during mid-season.

 In the league, just like players, umpires are required to take random drug tests.